phetsims/a11y-research/issue-templates/description-design-template.md

-This issue helps tracks the big picture progress of the description design and description implementation, implementation of alternative input.
-Sound and adaptive features are incorporated only at a high-level here.
+This issue helps tracks the big picture progress of the description design, description implementation, and implementation of alternative input.
+Sound and adaptive features are incorporated only at a high-level here, though could be added as we move forward and learn more.

 # A11y Features
 **Checked features are being worked on for this sim**